The High Jump Approach - Finding Where to Start the Curve

 Finding the Intercept Point

 The intercept point is the position on the approach where the curve commences.
 It will be unique to each athlete, based on their stride length, takeoff point, take-off angle, and the number of strides ran on the curve.
-By finding and marking the ideal intercept point, athletes will be able to develop a more consistent approach and set themselves up to run the ideal curve.
+By finding and marking the ideal intercept point, athletes can develop a more reliable approach, setting themselves up to run the ideal curve, and achieve a consistent take-off position that gives them the best chances of bar clearance.

 Calculating Your Athlete’s Variables